Blocked Websites in India: Categories, Common Examples, and What to Do

 2) Be cautious with “mirror” links and look-alike domains

-• If you’re trying to unblock TikTok, you’ll often run into unofficial mirrors, fake APK files, or copycat pages that mimic login screens.
+• For example, if you’re trying to unblock TikTok, you’ll often run into unofficial mirrors, fake APK files, or copycat pages that mimic login screens.
 These are common sources of malware and credential theft.

 • Stick to official domains, verified app stores, and trusted sources, and avoid downloads from unknown links.